Best Of19 min read

 • Requires more active management than fully automated platforms

-• Not an investment management platform — tracking only, no execution
+• Transaction tracking only, not an investment management platform

 Quicken